-C.4 Internal control refers to the systems of control devised by management to help ensure the Council's objectives are achieved in a manner that promotes economical, efficient and effective use of resources and that the Council's assets and interests are safeguarded.

-- C.5 The Executive Director Resources is responsible for advising on effective systems of internal control.
-These arrangements need to ensure compliance with all applicable statutes and regulations, and other relevant statements of best practice.
-They should ensure that public funds are properly safeguarded and used economically, efficiently, and in accordance with the statutory and other authorities that govern their use. - C.6 It is the responsibility of Chief Officers to establish sound arrangements for planning, appraising, authorising and controlling their operations in order to achieve continuous improvement, economy, efficiency and effectiveness and for achieving their financial performance targets.
+- C.15 Internal control refers to the systems of control devised by management to help ensure the Council's objectives are achieved in a manner that promotes economical, efficient and effective use of resources and that the Council's assets and interests are safeguarded. - C.16 It is the responsibility of the Section 151 Officer to assist the Council to put in place an appropriate control environment and effective internal controls that adhere with proper practices providing reasonable assurance of compliance with all applicable statutes and regulations, and other relevant statements of best practice.
+They should ensure that public funds are properly safeguarded and used economically, efficiently, and in accordance with the statutory and other authorities that govern their use. - C.17 The system of internal control plays a key part of the Council's governance framework. - C.18 It is the responsibility of Chief Officers to establish sound arrangements for planning, appraising, authorising and controlling their operations to achieve continuous improvement, economy, efficiency and effectiveness and for achieving their financial performance targets.